tfoerst3r/particle_conversion/README.md

 <!--===============-->
 # About the Project

 The project simulates different model approaches for the conversion process of porous carbonaceous particle.
 The conversion process depends on a variety of property and conditions, like overall pressure.
+Be aware that it does only solve the conversion process depending on the input. **No additional equations are solved.** This includes energy or motions related dependencies.

 <!--===============-->